 Sheriff Jones began his law-enforcement career with the Lee County Sheriff’s Office in 1975 while a student at Auburn University.

-His first work assignment was in the jail as a corrections officer/communications operator and was later appointed to a road position as a deputy sheriff.
-He experienced all aspects of the operations of the Sheriff’s Office by moving up in the ranks through the years and eventually appointed as the Sheriff’s Office Chief Investigator in command of the Investigations Division.
+His first work assignment was in the jail as a corrections officer/communications operator and was later appointed to a road position as a sworn deputy sheriff.
+He experienced all aspects of the operations of the Sheriff’s Office by moving up in the ranks through the years and was eventually appointed as the Sheriff’s Office Chief Investigator in command of the Investigations Division.

-Sheriff Jones was first elected Lee County Sheriff in 1998 and is currently serving his fourth term.
+Sheriff Jones was first elected Lee County Sheriff in 1998 and is currently serving his fifth term.
 His educational background includes a BS degree from Auburn University in 1976 and a MS degree from Troy State University in 1980.

 Along with his public safety duties Sheriff Jones has also served as an adjunct instructor of Criminal Justice at Auburn University and Southern Union Community College in Opelika, AL.